-- Emerging Markets: These are the riskiest of foreign stocks.
-They can have big short-term gains but they can also have big short-term losses.
-Stick with the foreign stock fund!
-But if you invest in an emerging markets fund, be sure you compliment it with a regular foreign stock fund and keep your total foreign exposure to 20% or less.
+These funds can have big short-term gains, but they can also have big short-term losses.
+Stick with the foreign stock fund.
+But if you invest in an emerging markets fund, be sure you complement it with a regular foreign stock fund and keep your total foreign exposure to 20% or less.

-- High Yield (Junk) Bond Funds: This category of mutual funds is similar to other high risk fund types.
-High-yield funds, also known as junk bond funds, can perform well when economic conditions are good.
-But these funds can also have periods of extreme declines, much like an aggressive stock fund.
-From an employer/fiduciary perspective, you don't want to offer a high-yield bond fund to 401(k) participants because most of the perceive bond funds to be relatively "safe."
-In a bad year, high-yield bond funds can decline in value by as much as 30%, whereas a total bond index fund might decline by 5% or 10% at worst.
+From an employer/fiduciary perspective, you don't want to offer a high-yield bond fund to 401(k) participants because most of them perceive bond funds to be relatively "safe."
+In a bad year, high-yield bond funds might decline in value by as much as 30%, whereas a total bond index fund would potentially decline by 5% or 10% at worst.